Education Studies (EDUC)

 Introduction to elementary school mathematics and its fundamental underlying concepts and structure with emphasis on problem-solving, logical thinking, use of conjecture and exploration with concrete materials.
 Does not count toward the major.
 Required by and restricted to education studies majors.

-Prerequisite: passing grade in MATH 110 Mathematics for the Liberal Arts, or another math course approved by the Department of Education Studies.
+Highly Recommended: passing grade in MATH 110 Mathematics for the Liberal Arts, or another math course approved by the Department of Education Studies.
 Fulfills quantitative literacy requirement (1998).
 Numeric/symbolic engagement requirement (2019).

 EDUC 206.
 High Impact Tutoring.
 4.